Aadhirajan/AI-ML-DS-Hub/README.md

 # AI-ML-DS-Hub
-An repository created by and artificial intelligence learner
+An repository created by an artificial intelligence learner